Contracting Without a Certified Florida Contractor License

 Effective Defense from an AV Preeminent* Rated Former Prosecutor with more than 25 Years of ExperienceGet Help Now

 Gone are the days of the renaissance man who could help you install that extra powder room or set you up with some new lighting.
-With current regulations, individuals working as contractors must be licensed by the state or registered with their municipality.
-Those found to be contracting without a license can be charged with a misdemeanor or a felony offense and can face significant fines.
+With current regulations, individuals must have a contractor license by the state or registered with their municipality.
+Those found to be contracting without a certified contractor’s license can be charged with a misdemeanor or a felony offense and can face significant fines.

 - Building and home remodeling;

 - Related real estate improvements.

 The licensing process can be completed through a local Florida department licensing office, such as the Florida Department of Business and Professional Regulation or Florida’s DBPR website portal, which also handles other types of certified contractor licenses for a variety of other professions.
 Through the DBPR, you can apply to receive an official Florida contractor license or a general contractor license.
 You can also choose to be licensed state-wide (a certified license or contractor’s license through the DBPR) or just within your area (a registered license via your municipality).
 If you choose to be a specialized contractor, your license will only cover work that aligns with your specialty.
 That means that if you do work outside the scope of your contractor’s license, you could be charged with contracting without a certified license even though you have a specialized contractor license.